Wooden Ships Comments on this Maine Peapod

 Sloop rigged standing lug on a stayed Sitka Spruce mast with Spruce boom and yard.

-Stainless standing rigging to bronze chain plates and bronze stem head fitting.
+Stainless steel standing rigging to bronze chain plates and bronze stem head fitting.

 Mainsail and jib both in tan terylene.
 The jib hanks on to the forestay and is sheeted through eyes amidships.